kintohub/kintohub-docs/docs/kintoapps.md

 ### Required Format for Console Logs

 In order to view Console Logs in our system, specific syntax must be used.
-Every call to the block will container a header called `kinto-request-id`.
-This header will contain a value that needs to be sent back to us in order to associate the console log with the correct call.
-It is important to send your information formatted in JSON, with the correct quotation marks like this : `"key"`.
-An example for a *Node.js / Express* app would look like this:
+Every call to the block will contain a header called `kinto-request-id`.
+This header will contain a value that needs to be included in the **Console Log** in order to associate each **Console Log** with the correct call.
+It is important to send your information formatted in JSON, with the correct quotation marks like this : `"key": "value"`.
+An example for a **Node.js / Express** app would look like this:

 ```
   const requestId = req.get('kinto-request-id')